informalsystems/vdd/blockchain/blockchain.md

 Tendermint protocols implement the blockchain over an unreliable (Byzantine) distributed system.
-More precisely, a Tendermint system consists of many so-called [full nodes][fullnode] that each maintain a local copy of the (prefix of the current) *chain* list.
+More precisely, a Tendermint system consists of many so-called [full nodes][fullnode] that each maintain a local copy of (a prefix of) the current *chain*.

 In this specification, we are only concerned with the *chain* lists.
-They are maintained at the full nodes, and are the result of the execution of the Tendermint consensus protocol, described in the [ArXiv paper][arXiv], and are called *decision* in this paper.
+They are maintained at the full nodes, and are the result of the execution of the Tendermint consensus protocol, described in the [ArXiv paper][arXiv].
+The list *chain* is called *decision* in the paper, and the paper does not consider internals of what is stored in decision.
 The Tendermint consensus implements a loop with iterator *h* (height).
-In each iteration, upon deciding on the transactions to be put into the *chain* list, a new *chain* list entry is created.
+In each iteration, upon deciding on the transactions to be put into the *chain*, a new *chain* list entry is created.

 # Part I - Outside view